CollaboRateMgmt/CollaboRate/README.md

 5. **Superior intellectual property security.** Security increases with crowd size!
 The SPOCs will not share the codebase with the crowd members.
 A crowd member once assigned a task cannot refuse it.
 Otherwise, the financial penalties for an incomplete task apply.
 The tool's instructions warn crowd members to keep task details to themselves.
 The task tracking system will be configured so that only the needed crowd members can see a particular task.
 Since the project is split into a very large number of micro-tasks and each crowd member sees only a tiny part of the design/pseudo-code, you get intellectual property security.

+   For increased security, the SPOCs may themselves do work breakdown to a particular level.
+The problem statements that remain to be broken down will not give the crowd an understanding of the original requirement.
+But the crowd may like to work on projects that have open and noble goals.

+   As specified earlier, as a crowdsourcing vendor you reward crowd members based on number of microtasks done.
+However in case of *extra* rewards based on royalty, issues of trust may arise.
+These must be resolved as follows:
+   - You must provide transparency on the total number of microtasks and who did how many.
+   - Crowd members might suspect that fake microtasks exist to change royalty percentages.
+You must define a way to resolve this suspicion.
+You need to balance information disclosure with intellectual property security.
+You can provide limited information about the summary of the problem statements.
+Or, you can provide full information to an investigative third party.
+We will later provide detailed solutions for this scenario.

 # Challenges foreseen in adopting this process
-- The process is radical.
-We need to convince people and organizations to try it out.
+- The process is radical, even disruptive.
+We need to convince customers, organizations and people to try it out.
 The results of actual trials and commercial success stories are key to convince more people to adopt the process.
 - Developers who are used to writing hundreds of lines of code per day, may find the process overhead unbearable for a while.
 However they need to keep in mind that it is a worthwhile temporary sacrifice in order to:
   - speed up work that is important to the world
   - increase employment opportunities for the masses